 On July 1, 2009, the Institute for the Study of Japanese Folk Culture was accredited by the Ministry of Education, Culture, Sports, Science and Technology to establish a “Joint Usage/Research Center” under the Ordinance for Enforcement of the School Education Act, which was reaccredited on April 1, 2014.
 (Name of Joint Usage/Research Center: International Center for Folk Culture Studies)

-Incorporating the Local Government Center and the International Human Rights Center engaged in information sharing between researchers and practitioners as well as in practical activities, this institute pursues joint research on a wide range of issues from the local to the international in the legal and political science fields.
-It also publishes Annual Report and Legal Studies Series.
+Incorporating the Local Government Center and the International Human Rights Center, and engaged in practical activities and sharing of information among researchers and practitioners, this institute pursues joint research on a wide range of local and international issues in the legal and political science fields.
+It also issues the publications “Annual Report” and “Legal Studies Series.”

-This institute seeks to contribute to research and education on international management through collaboration with such entities as companies, local governments, universities, and local communities.
-Field surveys from the perspective of regional management are also conducted.
-Information on the institute’s activities including seminars, lectures, and research projects are published mainly in the International Business and Management Forum bulletin and project reports.
+This institute seeks to contribute to research and education regarding international management through collaboration with companies, local governments, universities, local communities, and other partners.
+It also conducts field surveys from the perspective of regional management.
+The institute releases information on its seminars, lectures, research projects, and other activities through project reports and publications including the journal “International Business and Management Forum.”

-The Center for Language Studies promotes theoretical and applied research in linguistics and language education through both joint and individual research.
-It publishes findings in the periodical Kanagawa University Studies in Language, and the Kanagawa University Studies in Linguistics Series.
+The Center for Language Studies promotes theoretical and practical research in linguistics and language education through both joint and individual research, publishing findings in the bulletin “Kanagawa University Studies in Language” and “Kanagawa University Studies in Linguistics Series.”
 It also manages and operates facilities including the CALL classrooms, the audiovisual studio, and the Teaching Materials Development Room.
-It works to improve the functionality and software environment in CALL classrooms, and advances cutting-edge audiovisual education practices making use of multimedia equipment.
-In the audiovisual language training room attached to the center, students can use audiovisual materials in individual study booths.
+The center works to improve the functionality and software environment in CALL classrooms and to advance cutting-edge audiovisual education making use of multimedia equipment.
+In the audiovisual language training room attached to the center, students can use audiovisual materials to study in individual booths.